aai-institute/pyDVL/docs/value/index.md

 ### Computing some values

-By far the most popular concept of value is the Shapley value, a particular case of [semi-value][semi-values].
+By far the most popular concept of value is the Shapley value, a particular case of [semi-value][semi-values-intro].
 In order to compute them for a training set, all we need to do after the previous steps is to instantiate a [ShapleyValuation][pydvl.valuation.methods.ShapleyValuation] object and call its `fit()` method.